jcaip/jcaip.github.io/about.md

 I'm an undergraduate researcher currently finishing my CS degree at UCLA.

-My primary research interests are representation learning, transfer learning, and generative models.
+My primary research interests are representation/transfer learning and probabilistic models.

-In the past I've worked at [Blend](https://blend.com) and [JPL](https://www.jpl.nasa.gov/).

 If you're new here I'd recommend reading the following posts:
 - [Distributed gradient descent](/Distbelief) in PyTorch